-Refund Policy>.
 Registration fees will be refunded to persons who notify the Administrative Office prior to July 15.
-Once the Final Program is printed and participant packets have been prepared, the cost of processing the participant has occurred.
+Once the final program is printed and participant packets have been prepared, the cost of processing the participant has occurred.
 Unfortunately, under no circumstances will SSSP issue refunds for no-shows.

 For an airfare estimate, browse the internet or call your local travel agent or preferred airline for current fare quotes.

 The 2021 Annual Meeting will be held at the Swissôtel Chicago.
 The SSSP has secured a group rate for our annual meeting registrants.
 Room rates include complimentary wireless internet access in guest rooms.
 Please check the SSSP website this fall for reservation information, including our group block code.
 Reservations made after July 13, 2021, or after the room block is filled are subject to availability and rate increase.

 Room rates are subject to applicable state and local taxes, currently 17.4% (subject to change).